UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 After performing tuning on all of our hyperparamters we made another `RandomForestClassifier` model using the optimized values.
-This resulted in r2 score of 0.492 when run through our final test with a negative mean squared error of -0.443 (Table 3).
+This resulted in r2 score of 0.492 when run through our final test with a negative mean absolute error of -0.443 (Table 3).
 These results are comparable to what we observed in our testing score where we observed very similar values.